 Workarounds and patchwork communication tools can create concern for safety and privacy.
 One problem lies in outdated information.
 The paper charts that clinicians print at the beginning of the shift often contain information that is three to six hours out of date.
 Additionally, any notes that one clinician writes on a sticky note are not available to the rest of the care team until that note is added to the chart in the EHR, which may be hours later.
 The care team is not all on the same page and may be using outdated information to make clinical decisions, which is not good for the patient.
 This is the reason why many of us, as patients, have had the experience of asking three different people the same question and getting three different answers.

 Privacy is also a concern with workarounds.
 On average, 7.5 percent of paper documents are lost completely, and 3% of the remaining files are misfiled.
 Lost paper may include sensitive patient information that anyone could pick up, violating patient privacy.
 While digital communication – such as texts, word docs, and emails – are not falling out of a clinician’s pocket, these communication modes are not always secure and can be seen by others or hacked if they do not have security features.

 Care Team Collaboration as a Solution

 There is a better way.
 When teams have adopted CareAlign, we’ve seen clinicians save an hour a day, they report completing their documentation in half the time, and 75% of users report a decrease in communication errors.
 We’ve also seen all manner of financial indicators – including Case Mix Index, Risk Adjustment Factors and HCAHPS scores – go up.
-Whether you use CareAlign or another care coordination platform, there are ways to help clinicians, reduce risk, improve outcomes and improve the bottom line all at the same time.
-And if you get rid of paper you’ll be helping the environment too.
+CareAlign can help increase efficiency, reduce risk, improve outcomes and improve the bottom line all at the same time.
+And if you get rid of paper you’ll be helping the environment, too.
 Learn how CareAlign can improve care team collaboration in your organization, or get started today with the free version of CareAlign.